 This is a beautiful Mayan ruin with some Aztec influence.
 It is off the beaten path, so we were the only guests there when we visited on a Friday morning.
 There are monkeys in the trees, adding to the true jungle feel.
 This is an active archaeological dig site, so some areas were closed to the public.
 Be sure to climb the ruins for incredible views!
 It will be a sad day if this attraction becomes overrun so enjoy it while few know about its beauty.
 And wear insect repellent or expect to be miserable!

-11. Visit the town of Mahahual
+11. Visit the Town of Mahahual

 Mahahual enjoys a lovely beach waterfront plentifully populated with bars and restaurants.
 Several resorts play music to attract tourists, but you can find quieter spots to enjoy the quiet sounds of the ocean.
 Resort beaches are kept clean (from the invasive sargasso) so you can sunbathe, swim and snorkel.
 Stand-up paddleboards and kayaks are available for rent at multiple locations.

-12. Take a local tour
+12. Take a Local Mahahual Tour

-Kim and Victor, owners of Mahahual Ecotours are your go-to resource for specialized tours.
+Local tour operators are your go-to resource for specialized tours.
 Based on our interests and those of another couple at the hotel, they created a day trip for the four of us at a reasonable price.
 Mayan Beach Garden packed breakfast burritos and sandwiches for lunch so we were set for the day.

 If Costa Maya is one of the stops on your cruise, contact them for eco-friendly tour options.